Judge grants citizenship to twin son of gay couple

 The lawsuit was one of two filed last year by an LGBTQ immigrant rights group that said the State Department is discriminating against same-sex binational couples by denying their children citizenship at birth.
 The cases filed in Los Angeles and Washington by Immigration Equality said the children of a U.S. citizen who marries abroad are entitled to U.S. citizenship at birth no matter where they are born, even if the other parent is a foreigner.
 Only the Los Angeles case was decided Thursday.

+“We are aware of the court’s Feb.
+21 ruling.
+We are reviewing the ruling in coordination with Department of Justice,” the State Department said in a brief statement to The Associated Press.

-The State Department did not immediately respond to an email seeking comment on the ruling.
-Previously the department pointed to guidance on its website that said there must be a biological connection to a U.S. citizen to become a citizen at birth.
+Previously the department has pointed to guidance on its website that said there must be a biological connection to a U.S. citizen to become a citizen at birth.

+“This family was shocked and appalled and angry when they were told their family wasn’t legal,” said Aaron Morris, executive director of Immigration Equality.
+“They wanted their twin boys to be treated exactly the same.”

 “This is justice!
 We are hopeful that no other family will ever have to go through this again.
-It’s like a giant rock has been removed from our hearts,” Andrew and Elad Dvash-Banks said in a statement provided by their attorney.
+It’s like a giant rock has been removed from our hearts,” Andrew and Elad Dvash-Banks said in a statement provided by Immigration Equality.

 Andrew Dvash-Banks was studying in Israel when he met his future husband, Elad, an Israeli citizen.
 Because they couldn’t marry at the time in the U.S. or in Israel, they moved to Canada, where they wed in 2010.
 The children were born by a surrogate in September 2016.